The Lively Blog

 building-an-emergency-fund

-When you’re going about your day-to-day life, you’re not actively thinking about your finances.
+When you’re going about your day-to-day life, you may not be actively thinking about your finances.
 You may spend a few bucks on a coffee, debate how much to spend for lunch, making some impulse purchases online, and then fill up your gas tank on the way home.
 But how often are you actively thinking about saving your funds?

 Accidents can happen and life comes at you fast.
 If you were asked to pay $500 for an unexpected car repair, would you be able to afford it without completely derailing your finances?
 This, unfortunately, is not possible for approximately 40 percent of Americans according to a survey by the Federal Reserve.